BrMacCath/LearnProgramming/Programming_Notes/Rust Scripts/Week 2/Week 2 Rust Publish.md

 The last method of control flow that I will be talking about is [[For(Rust)|for loops]].
 These occur when we take a repeated action for a known amount of iterations. .
 An example is capitalising every letter in a string.
 The number of times we capitalise a letter is the number of letters in the string.
 This will have a fixed length and we can repeat the same function on each letter as we progress.

-Lets use examples to show some ownership rules.
-We will enclose the owner of a variable in a yellow box to highlight where ownership is.
-To start we will have a function that takes a number and then prints it out.
-We will name that function drop_variable.
-For now we are going to assign a variable a name.
-We assign 5 to x.
-So the ownership of this 5 is x.
-Then we fill our variable into our function.
-Note that the ownership of 5 now goes into the function.
-This prevents there being two owners of a variable.
-Now we apply the process of drop variable.
-At the end of the function, the ownership goes out of scope.
-Now we cannot access it even inside the main function.

-Lets now see how to transfer ownership of a variable with functions.
-The function we will use is called lose and take.
-We will use it to show how to transfer ownership.
-We start off with assigning 5 to x again.
-Here x is now the owner of that variable.
-Then we pass it into our function so it travels to within the function scope.
-When it passes to return x, we are transferring the value back out of the scope.
-This means our 5 from the start is now assigned to s instead of x at the end of this function.

 Let's examine a new data type called const.
 It is an immutable data type that has certain restrictions.
 We declare it using upper case letters.
 We still have underscores between words.
 We cannot use data that is built during the runtime of our program to create them.
 The data must be constant data.
 We can still use expressions on the constant data to create these variables.
 The list of constrains are listed in Chapter 17 of the Rust book.
 Const is used for global variables, variables we can access in any scope.
 It is recommended to store your global variables in one place by the Rust book.
 I remember hearing issues about Toyota's cars having too many global variables.
 They had over 10,000 global variables stored in the software and people couldn't figure out what was causing issues.
 I read a couple of places on the internet and the recommended maximum number of global variables was 10. .
 We will now talk about different methods variables can appear from instead of being created.

 Rust has a technique called shadowing.
 It allows you to reuse a variable name inside a scope without reassigning that variable name outside of that scope.
 This feels like a method to avoid issues with having too many names for different versions of the same data with modifications applied to it.
 I also wonder does this prevent some kinds of computing problems where people tend to mutate data in multiple different scenarios.
 If people are altering data with multiple functions, keeping track of the form of data you have could be an issue.
 It is better to assume that the data is always of one particular form perhaps?
 To use shadowing, we say let variable name = expression in a scope.
 Then we can use that name in an alternative context.
 My first time seeing this felt odd to me, why is this useful?
 To build intuition and understanding about this, I decided to google how people use this technique in practice.
 I found out that people use shadowing when dealing with sanitising data they receive from the internet.
 They still wish to retain the old data but using it could be dangerous.
 Rather than coming up with new names, they just shadow the old data with the sanitised new data.
 This prevents using multiple names for the same data.
 A downside could be that we have not distinguished what stage of processing the data is at from the name.
 Something I found interesting is that there is no restriction on data type when using shadow.
 If my original data type is an integer, I could shadow it with a boolean without issue.
 I thought there may be some restriction but it seems not.
 This may change later.
 In summary I believe the purpose of shadowing it to allow for scope related actions where we want to keep the original data.

+Lets use examples to show some ownership rules.
+We will enclose the owner of a variable in a yellow box to highlight where ownership is.
+To start we will have a function that takes a number and then prints it out.
+We will name that function drop_variable.
+For now we are going to assign a variable a name.
+We assign 5 to x.
+So the ownership of this 5 is x.
+Then we fill our variable into our function.
+Note that the ownership of 5 now goes into the function.
+This prevents there being two owners of a variable.
+Now we apply the process of drop variable.
+At the end of the function, the ownership goes out of scope.
+Now we cannot access it even inside the main function.

+Lets now see how to transfer ownership of a variable with functions.
+The function we will use is called lose and take.
+We will use it to show how to transfer ownership.
+We start off with assigning 5 to x again.
+Here x is now the owner of that variable.
+Then we pass it into our function so it travels to within the function scope.
+When it passes to return x, we are transferring the value back out of the scope.
+This means our 5 from the start is now assigned to s instead of x at the end of this function.

+Thank ye for watching!
+There is a discord link below as well as a Twitter.
+If you wish to examine either notes or scripts, the Obsidian publish is attached too!
+You can see scripts and plans for the next video there.
+My GitHub is linked below too.
+Looking forward to seeing ye next week!

+Hi All!
+Welcome to this channel.
+We have a discord if you would like to join us.
+There is also a website built using obsidian publish that will have all the scripts, including the rough drafts.
+Notes made during the week will also be put online on this website.
+You can also vote for new projects when we have finished going through the book!
+In the meantime, there will be weekly YouTube videos so you are more than welcome to stick around here for a while.
+All the code made in Rust and obsidian will be available on GitHub too.

 We want to use our variables without changing them.
 So we need a process to use our variables in our function without losing ownership.
 Borrowing is a technique to solve this.
 This refers to passing the reference of a variable into the function.
 I will use yellow boxes to show ownership and blue boxes for references.
 Let's show this through an example.